keke33bw/keke33bw/README.md

 - 👋 Hi, I’m @keke33bw
-- 👀 I’m interested in nothing
+- 👀 I’m interested in Cloud Services and Data Engineering
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning private 5G Network
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 keke33bw/keke33bw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.